segyges/The-Great-Project/01-can-language-models-think.md

 ## Citations

+<a id="citation-01">1.</a> Lovelace, Ada.
+"Notes on the Analytical Engine."
+In Scientific Memoirs, edited by Richard Taylor, 3:691-731.
+London: Richard and John E. Taylor, 1843.

+<a id="citation-02">2.</a> Turing, Alan M. "Computing Machinery and Intelligence."
+Mind 59, no. 236 (1950): 433-460.

+<a id="citation-03">3.</a> Bender, Emily M., Timnit Gebru, Angelina McMillan-Major, and Shmargaret Shmitchell.
+"On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜" Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (2021): 610-623.

-Vaswani, et al. "Attention Is All You Need." arXiv preprint arXiv:1706.03762 (2017). <a id="citation-01" > </a>
+<a id="citation-04">4.</a> Vaswani, et al. "Attention Is All You Need." arXiv preprint arXiv:1706.03762 (2017).

+<a id="citation-05">5.</a> Radford, et al. "Learning Transferable Visual Models From Natural Language Supervision." arXiv preprint arXiv:2103.00020 (2021).

+<a id="citation-06">6.</a> Redmon, et al. "You Only Look Once: Unified, Real-Time Object Detection." arXiv preprint arXiv:1506.02640 (2015).

-van den Oord, et al. "WaveNet: A Generative Model for Raw Audio." arXiv preprint arXiv:1609.03499 (2016). <a id="citation-02" > </a>
+<a id="citation-07">7.</a> van den Oord, et al. "WaveNet: A Generative Model for Raw Audio." arXiv preprint arXiv:1609.03499 (2016).

-Bubeck, et al. "Sparks of Artificial General Intelligence: Early experiments with GPT-4." arXiv preprint arXiv:2303.12712 (2023). <a id="citation-03" > </a>
+<a id="citation-08">8.</a> Bubeck, et al. "Sparks of Artificial General Intelligence: Early experiments with GPT-4." arXiv preprint arXiv:2303.12712 (2023).

-Wheaton, Wil.
+<a id="citation-09">9.</a> Wheaton, Wil.
 "December 2005."
-WIL WHEATON dot NET, December 2005. https://wilwheaton.net/2005/12/. <a id="citation-04"> </a>
+WIL WHEATON dot NET, December 2005. https://wilwheaton.net/2005/12/.

-Knight, Will.
+<a id="citation-10">10.</a> Knight, Will.
 "What Really Made Geoffrey Hinton Into an AI Doomer."
-Wired, 2023. https://www.wired.com/story/geoffrey-hinton-ai-chatgpt-dangers/. <a id="citation-05"> </a>
+Wired, 2023. https://www.wired.com/story/geoffrey-hinton-ai-chatgpt-dangers/.

-@fluffykittnmeow.
+<a id="citation-11">11.</a> @fluffykittnmeow.
 "Posted: Last edited7:03 PM · Dec 20, 2023."
-X, December 20, 2023. https://x.com/fluffykittnmeow/status/1737639861350269213. <a id="citation-06"> </a>
+X, December 20, 2023. https://x.com/fluffykittnmeow/status/1737639861350269213.

-LeCun, Yann.
+<a id="citation-12">12.</a> LeCun, Yann.
 Interview by Lex Fridman.
-Lex Fridman Podcast, March 7, 2024. https://lexfridman.com/yann-lecun-3-transcript/. <a id="citation-07"> </a>
+Lex Fridman Podcast, March 7, 2024. https://lexfridman.com/yann-lecun-3-transcript/.

-Wolfram, Stephen.
-[Example of a model failing to extrapolte when fitting a sine curve].
+<a id="citation-13">13.</a> Wolfram, Stephen.
+[Example of a model failing to extrapolate when fitting a sine curve].
 Image in "Can AI Solve Science?"
-Stephen Wolfram Writings, March 2024. https://writings.stephenwolfram.com/2024/03/can-ai-solve-science. <a id="citation-08"> </a>
+Stephen Wolfram Writings, March 2024. https://writings.stephenwolfram.com/2024/03/can-ai-solve-science.

-Redmon, et al. "You Only Look Once: Unified, Real-Time Object Detection." arXiv preprint arXiv:1506.02640 (2015). <a id="citation-09"> </a>

-Radford, et al. "Learning Transferable Visual Models From Natural Language Supervision." arXiv preprint arXiv:2103.00020 (2021). <a id="citation-10"> </a>